Justin Schmidt (soccer)

-Justin Schmidt (born November 3, 1993) is a former American soccer player.
+Justin Schmidt (born November 3, 1993) is an American former soccer player.

 Career

 College and amateur

 Schmidt played college soccer at the University of Washington between 2012 and 2016, and in the USL Premier Development League with Washington Crossfire.

 Professional

 Schmidt was drafted in the second round (35th overall) of the 2017 MLS SuperDraft by Real Salt Lake.
 Schmidt signed with the club on March 1, 2017.
-He made his full professional debut for Salt Lake on March 11, 2017 against Chicago Fire.
+He made his full professional debut for Salt Lake on March 11, 2017, against Chicago Fire.

 On February 4, 2018, Schmidt signed with USL side Sacramento Republic for the 2018 season.

 Schmidt signed for New Mexico United ahead of their inaugural USL Championship season in 2019.

 Following the 2021 season, Schmidt left New Mexico to join the United States Army.